-Nestle, a company based in Switzerland, can already suck up and export up to 250 gallons a minute from a well in Evart, Michigan.
+Nestle, a company based in Switzerland, currently sucks up and exports up to 250 gallons a minute from a well in Evart, Michigan.
 Now it wants a new permit that would allow the company to pump 400 gallons of water each minute of the day, 365 days a year.

-The Michigan DEQ got an unprecedented number of public comments on Nestle’s pompous request, that started over two years ago.
+The Michigan DEQ received an unprecedented number of public comments on Nestle’s pompous request.
+This comment process started over two years ago.

 It turns out that the Michigan Department of Environment, Great Lakes, and Energy (EGLE) is powerless to stop the foreign company proceeding with their pumping.
-Nestle is allowed to continue despite overwhelming public opposition.
+Nestle can continue to pump out and bottle water despite overwhelming public opposition.

 “We can’t, we don’t have the power to say no arbitrarily.
 We can’t just say no for reasons that aren’t attached to the law,” said Matt Gamble, the Department of Environmental Quality supervisor who’s coordinating the response effort.

 Legislative bodies, like the Great Lakes Water Authority, will have to step up and lead.
 We are not hopeful that the current Republican leadership in Lansing will prevent the stealing of Great Lakes water by foreign companies.